 In addition to the hundreds of office-based personnel, the company has a large mobile workforce.
 Its team of accountants, technologists and consultants are frequently working from client locations.

-SnapComms Alerts were selected by the company’s IT team after a trial and evaluation period.
-Chosen for their high visibility, Alerts appear directly onto end-users’ screens (mobile and desktop) as a pop-up style notification.
-These messages are completely separate to email; therefore do not run the risk of being missed in an overloaded inbox.
+SnapComms Desktop Alerts were selected by the company’s IT team after a trial and evaluation period.
+Chosen for their high visibility, Alerts appear directly onto end users’ screens (mobile and desktop) as a pop-up style notification.
+These messages are independent of email, and therefore do not run the risk of being missed in an overloaded inbox.

-Depending on the importance of an Alert message (urgent vs. emergency), its size can be set to full-screen or smaller.
+Depending on the importance of an Alert message, its size can be set to full-screen or smaller.
 Images, text and hyperlinks can be added, along with options such as ‘Read Now’ or ‘Read Later’.
-The popular Quick Publishing feature allows pre-configured messages to be cascaded literally within seconds.
+Quick Publishing allows pre-configured messages to be sent literally within seconds.

-The SnapComms Survey Tool is known for its high response rates.
+The SnapComms Staff Survey is renowned for its high response rates.
 It’s designed to gather staff feedback and opinions in a quick, user-friendly way.
-Similar to an Alert, this pop-up message to the desktop or mobile app immediately grabs attention, especially if sent in a full screen format.
-Employees can submit their responses in just a few clicks, the results of which can be easily seen and compiled via SnapComms reports.
+Employees can submit their responses in just a few clicks, the results of which can be easily seen and compiled via reports.

 In normal circumstances, the Alerts are used for important internal messages.
-These range from network to power outages, general HR reminders and important company news.
+These include network or power outages, general HR reminders and important company news.

-But in exceptional circumstances - such as the recent grade 5 Hurricane Irma – SnapComms was used as the primary communication source.
+But in exceptional circumstances, such as the grade 5 Hurricane Irma, SnapComms was used as the primary communication source.

 “Using the Survey tool, we sent multiple quick-response safety checks and wellness-related surveys.
-These entailed a multi-choice version asking, “Are you safe?” and a free-form survey for comments regarding colleagues’ status i.e. if they knew of an employee needed help.”
+These entailed a multi-choice version asking, “Are you safe?” and a free-form survey for comments regarding colleagues’ status.
+That is, if they knew of an employee needing help.”